Bay Adelaide Centre - West Tower

 Kate’s redevelopment experience includes cost sharing agreements, infrastructure financing and environmental approvals associated with infrastructure requirements and her environmental expertise extends to providing advice on corporate transactions involving the evaluation and allocation of environmental risks and costs and matters of social licence.
 She has acted in numerous transactions in sectors which include mining, natural resources, and manufacturing.
 She provided environmental advice on Acasta Enterprises Inc.’s $1.2 billion qualifying acquisition of Apollo Health and Beauty Care Partnership, JemPak Corporation and Stellwagen Group and to Enwave in its acquisition of the assets of Veresen Inc.’s London, Ontario and Prince Edward Island district energy businesses.

 Kate is consistently recognized for her outstanding contributions on some of Canada’s most complex environmental and municipal law matters.
-She was most recently named the 2018 Toronto “Municipal Lawyer of the Year” by Best Lawyers in Canada and, also in 2018, The Legal 500 recognized Kate in the area of Environmental Law, and published the following about her: “At Goodmans, Catherine Lyons is revered for her ‘incredible knowledge, negotiation skills and commitment’.
+She was named the 2018 Toronto “Municipal Lawyer of the Year” by Best Lawyers in Canada and, also in 2018, The Legal 500 recognized Kate in the area of Environmental Law, and published the following about her: “At Goodmans, Catherine Lyons is revered for her ‘incredible knowledge, negotiation skills and commitment’.
 Lyons heads a practice that is hailed as a ‘top choice for large transactions with complex environmental issues’ — it also advises on permitting matters, environmental prosecutions and brownfield redevelopment”.

 More broadly, Kate is recognized as a leading lawyer by The Best Lawyers in Canada for real estate, municipal and environmental law and by The Canadian Legal Lexpert Directory for property development.
 She has also been recognized as a leading practitioner in the Lexpert Special Editions on Canada’s Leading Infrastructure Lawyers, Energy Lawyers and Lawyers in Global Mining.
 Kate is the former President of the National Club and a former Director of the Textile Museum of Canada.